beaurancourt/blog/markdown/rewriting-isfjall.md

 > \
 > But you guys are made of sturdy stuff, and maybe you're a little bit crazy.
 > You are delvers after all.
 You arrive at Isfjall's impressive docks, eager to
 > stretch your legs.
-You find a town in the misdt of a festival!
+You find a town in the midst of a festival!
 Wandering from
 > the docks to the market square, you see adults and children in costume,
 > dressed up in the guise of monsters and spirits. \
 > \